cravencooper/bank-account/README.md

 ## Possible queuing
 - I would also add queuing for the transactions.
 This would ensure that no transaction was to go missing.

+## Exception Handling
+- Unfortunately I ran out of time and therefore this is very much happy path only.
+For me there would be a lot more error handling for all the side-effects that could pop up.
+Especially around the Account retrival etc.